Tinker v. Des Moines (1969)

 The 1969 landmark case of Tinker v.
 Des Moines affirmed the First Amendment rights of students in school.
 The Court held that a school district violated students’ free speech rights when it singled out a form of symbolic speech – black armbands worn in protest of the Vietnam War – for prohibition, without proving the armbands would cause substantial disruption in class.

 The December morning air was chilly as students John and Mary Beth Tinker were getting ready for school.
 As they got dressed, they tied black armbands around their sleeves.
 It was 1965, and John and Mary Beth were opposed to American involvement in the Vietnam War.
 They had decided to wear the armbands to school as a symbolic protest.
 The school district, having learned of their plan to wear the armbands, had adopted a new policy to suspend students who came to school wearing them.
 John and Mary Beth knew about the policy but they kept their armbands on as they walked into their classrooms in their Des Moines, Iowa public schools.
-It was not long before school officials asked John and Mary Beth to remove their armbands, but they both refused and were suspended.
+This action eventually led to their suspension.

 The school district maintained that it had banned armbands because of their potential to distract students and disrupt class.
 However, other forms of potentially controversial speech had been permitted in school, including campaign buttons.